LeonMskRu/arti_1-4-4_20250614/CONTRIBUTING.md

 this is a good idea if the un-fixed state breaks the tests or is otherwise broken, but is not needed otherwise.

+We typically prefix each commit message with the main crate or top level directory it applies to.

 ## Where are some good places to start hacking?

 You might want to begin by looking around the